 Stanley Type 2 Handplanes date between 1869 and 1872.
 It had a frog with a rounded back and a banjo-shaped spring.
+The lever cap spring is rectangular.
 The only difference with Type 1 is that it does not have Bailey’s name on its early model on the adjusting nut.
-The lever cap spring is rectangular.

-Stanley Type 4 Handplanes date between 1874-1884.
+Stanley Type 4 For the Stanley no 4 plane identification.
+Handplanes date between 1874-1884.
 It has all of the above features except the frog design.
-The old-style comes back in a rectangular shape.
+The old style comes back rectangular.
 It is machined flat.
 The frog receiver is now abroad, with an arched rear (the portion nearest the tote).
 It is machined flat.
-The frog used to hold in place with flat head screws.
+The frog used to hold in place with flat-head screws.

 Stanley Type 5 Handplanes dates 1885-1888.
 It has two patent dates, “2-8-76” and “10-21-84”, stamped with the word “STANLEY.”
-The lateral lever is one-piece construction and engages the slot in the iron being straight across.
+It has the same trademark stamped into the iron, except that “STANLEY” is in a straight line, in large letters.
+The lateral lever is one-piece construction and engages the slot straight across the iron.
 The frog top is no longer rounded but flattened into an arch shape.
-It has the same trademark stamped into the iron, except that “STANLEY” is in a straight line, in large letters.
 The rest of the logo is in small letters.

 Stanley Type 6 Handplanes are dated 1888-1892.
 All of the features of the previous, except:

 Stanley Type 10 Handplanes date 1907-1909.
 The rib is bigger and arched.
-A frog adjustment screw is onto the Stanley plane, and it is below the frog and engages a fork screwed to the frog.
-Turn the screw to move the frog forward or backward, depending on the direction it is turned.
+A frog adjustment screw is onto the Stanley plane, below the frog, and engages a fork screwed to the frog.
+Turn the screw to move the frog forward or backward, depending on the direction in which it is turned.

 Stanley Type 11 Handplanes date from 1910-1918.
 The APR-19-10 patent date appears with the other patent dates cast behind the frog.
 There is a new trademark adopted, where “STANLEY” “NEW BRITAIN” “CONN.”
 “U.S.A.” forms a v-shaped logo.

 Stanley Type 12 Handplanes date 1919-1924.
 The knob is taller than the previous style.
 The taller knob is called a “high knob.”
-The brass depth adjustment nut is measured 1.25″ in diameter, which is larger than the previous.
+The brass depth adjustment nut is measured at 1.25″ in diameter, which is larger than the previous one.
 There are logo changes.